It might seem like a contradiction to be on a vegan keto diet plan. After all, many keto advocates love their steak-and-egg dinners!

 For vegans, it can be tricky to meet the recommended amount of one specifically crucial EFA – eicosapentaenoic acid (EPA), which is primarily found in fish and egg yolks.

-Protein, calcium, and vitamin D status is crucial
+Protein, calcium, and vitamin D are crucial

 Naturally, you will not be consuming any dairy or animal products on the vegan keto diet.
-This suggests you are going to be susceptible to low consumption of crucial amino acids, vitamin D, and calcium that your body normally requires for repairing tissues, particularly your skin and bone.
+This suggests you are going to be susceptible to low intake of crucial amino acids, vitamin D, and calcium that your body normally requires for repairing tissues, particularly your skin and bone.

 Ensuring zinc and iron bioavailability

-Optimal Foods for a Vegan Keto Diet
+Best Foods for a Vegan Keto Diet Meal Plan

 Just search for foods from the vegan keto diet food recommendations listed below in the database of the app you’re using to track your food intake (and be sure to enter the correct serving sizes).